BharathShakthivel/Customer-Churn-Prediction/README.md

 Python: For data processing and modeling.
 Pandas: For data manipulation and exploratory analysis.
 Scikit-learn: For machine learning models such as logistic regression, decision trees, and random forests.
-Power BI / Tableau: For data visualization and reporting insights to stakeholders.
+Power BI : For data visualization and reporting insights to stakeholders.

 Workflow
 Data Collection & Preprocessing: